[This blog was originally posted on April 19, 2017, and has been updated to showcase new examples]

 - The images should compulsorily have alternate text (alt tags).

 - Avoid the concept of ‘one image will serve the purpose of the email.’
 Use multiple images, but at the same time also ensure that the border of one image doesn’t overlap with the other.

 - Emails without a balanced text-image ratio won’t allow the users to search for it after a certain period.

 - Test your email well and see how it appears in different clients.
 During these testings, keep a track of the load times.
 You’d ideally want to settle with those versions that have the lowest loading times.

 For more insights on Email Deliverability, refer our Infographic:

-In your next email campaign, make sure to maintain the 80:20 text-to-image ratio and stop believing in the taboo of “More the images, better the email will be.”
+In your next email campaign, make sure to maintain the 80:20 text-to-image ratio and stop believing in the taboo of “More the images, the better the email will be.”
 Even better, test your emails with various text-image ratios and find out what works best for your business.